PrefectHQ/prefect/docs/concepts/flows.md

 resume_flow_run(FLOW_RUN_ID)
 ```

-!!! note "Subflows cannot be suspended independently of their parent run"
+!!! note "Subflows can't be suspended independently of their parent run"
     You can't suspend a subflow run independently of its parent flow run.

     If you use a flow to schedule a flow run with `run_deployment`, the